CB

 Be ready to hand over the appropriate response sheet at the right times during the assessment.
 The scoresheet and video provide visual reminders for these items.

-Only allow the respondent to interact with one sheet at a time.
-Do not give them all pages in advance.
-Once completed, remove the response sheet and hide it from view to avoid distraction.
+Only give the respondent one sheet at a time.
+Once completed, remove each response sheet and hide it from view to avoid distraction.

 Entering scores

-At the end of the session, scores should be entered by the administrator to generate the report, which includes the test score and age-related percentile.
+At the end of the session, scores should be entered by the administrator to generate the report, which includes the test scores and age-related percentiles.

 Administering the test using a BSL–English interpreter